 What is a local IP address?

-To understand how public and private IP addresses work, here’s an analogy.
+To understand how public and private IP addresses work in Australia, here’s an analogy.
 Assume that you live in a building and want to send a candy box to your neighbour living upstairs flat no. 145.
 Since you already live in a building, you can simply write “House#145” on the package and drop it into the building mailbox.
 Your building mail staff will pick it up and simply deliver it to the house.

 However, if you live outside the building and want to send a candy box to House#145’s owner, you cannot just write “House#145” on a package and drop it off in a standard mailbox.
 The postman wouldn’t know which building to deliver the package to, since there are many flats with the number 145.